SAP-samples/ui5-mdc-json-tutorial/README.md

 # UI5 MDC Tutorial
 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/ui5-mdc-json-tutorial)](https://api.reuse.software/info/github.com/SAP-samples/ui5-mdc-json-tutorial)
 ## Description
 In this tutorial, we will cover some key concepts involving metadata-driven controls (MDCs).
-This includes understanding control delegates, PropertyInfo, table, FilterBar, ValueHelp, TypeMap, and VariantManagement.
+This includes understanding control delegates, PropertyInfo, table, FilterBar, value help, TypeMap, and VariantManagement.
 The implementation will be based on a JSON model and is based on our official [Demokit Sample](https://sdk.openui5.org/entity/sap.ui.mdc/sample/sap.ui.mdc.demokit.sample.TableFilterBarJson).
 After completion, we should be able to leverage the full potential of the MDC concepts in our own projects.

 >⚠️ **Note**: The sap.ui.mdc library is still experimental API and we expect some (but not many) changes for the generally available version with UI5 2.0. 🧪